 comes with an extensive set of regression tests (as described in the

 @ref inside_tests “insider manual”).
-The tests are run with
+The tests are not built by

 SimGrid compiles like a charm with clang (version 3.0 or higher) on macOS: